The Towering Inferno; or, 2 Hours And 45 Minutes Of Sheer Terror. Plus, Therapy.

 They both turned.

 Anna (all innocent-like): "Yes?
-Oh, Yvonne!
+Oh, hi!
 Have you met my new friend, Kristine?
 Kristine, this is-"

 Me (through clenched teeth): "SHUT UP ANNA!
 And she's not your friend, she's MINE!!!
 She's my BEST FRIEND actually!
 MRS. TUCKER SAID SO!!!"